DataManagementLab/Astrapia/docs/source/sampler.rst

+.. _sampler:

 Samplers
 ==========

-As explaining many instances can take a large amount of time, Astrapia provides the Sampler_ class.
+As explaining many instances can take a large amount of time, Astrapia provides the :ref:`Sampler <sampler>` class.
 This classes goal is to choose representative samples given a dataset and a strategy.
 By only having to explain representative samples, computation time can be drastically reduced while still representing most of the dataset.